rypmaloney/blog-cms/README.md

 This project is broken in to three parts.
-1. **The API** - [repository](https://github.com/rypmaloney/blog-api-backend)  There are two main routes dealt with here. /admin/ which coveres requests sent from the CMS I've made, and /api/ which covers requests from the blog front end.
+1. **The API** - [repository](https://github.com/rypmaloney/blog-api-backend)  There are two main routes dealt with here. /admin/ which covers requests sent from the CMS I've made, and /api/ which covers requests from the blog front end.
 2. **The CMS** - [live preview](https://rypmaloney.github.io/blog-cms/) - sends requests to the /admin/ routes of the API.
 All POST/DELETE/UPDATE routes are protected with a JWT.
 3. **The Portfolio** - [repository](https://github.com/rypmaloney/portfolio) -  Once completed, this project will send GET requests to the /api/ routes.